 In 2017 he was in the middle of several projects, from revamping the website, getting ready to do a podcast, and developing a web series called Paranormal Me (which is in pre-production) when he started writing a screenplay titled "I Don't Believe In Ghosts" which took over everything else at that time.
 "I Don't Believe In Ghosts" (Starring Brinke Stevens, and Shawn Michael Wimberly) is slated to start production in October of 2018, and is William's directorial debut.

 While in pre-production of "I Don't Believe In Ghosts", he found a lot of things lacking in the creative side of Independent Horror.
-He is currently(2018) in the process of revamping website once again, but this time making it a place for both creator and horror fan alike.
+He is currently(2019) in the process of revamping website once again, but this time making it a place for both creator and horror fan alike.

-William has several feature scripts in development, including "Stories My Grandpa Told"(an anthology), "The Things You Can't See", and a short film called "How To Bury A Body".
+William has several projects in development, including "Stories My Grandpa Told"(an anthology), "The Things You Can't See", and a short film called "How To Bury A Body".

 He resides with his wife in a small town located in Southern Illinois.